-The trustees deem that in the year ended 5 April 2020 the significant judgement or estimate key to the information presented in the accounts was the valuation of the investment property held by the trust.
+The trustees deem that in the year ended 5 April 2021 the significant judgement or estimate key to the information presented in the accounts was the valuation of the investment property held by the trust.

-As at the year end date, increased market volatility was beginning to emerge due to the impact of COVID-19.
-Less certainty, and a higher degree of caution, should be attached to the valuation of the investment properties as at 5 April 2020 than would normally be the case.
+Less certainty, and a higher degree of caution, should be attached to the valuation of the investment properties as at 5 April 2021 than would normally be the case.
 Given the unknown future impact that COVID-19 might have on the real estate market, the valuation of investment properties will remain under frequent review.